History of Our Department

 In the history of our department, there have been three Chiefs that have served for twenty years or more.
 Chief Otis Powers was the first, and served the longest, 25 years, from 1915 to 1940.

 Otis Powers started as a police officer in the first decade of 1900's.
-On the right he is pictured with Chief J.W.
+He is pictured with Chief J.W.
 McCarson, from whom he took the reigns of the department in 1915.
 Chief Otis Powers served from the horse and buggy era into the automobile era.
-He often rode patrol on his horse. (pictured below)
+He often rode patrol on his horse.

 The photo below, taken from the Toms Hill area southwest of town, shows Hendersonville circa 1910.
 The Courthouse, located on Main Street and Second Avenue, can be seen in the distance.